ckan/ckan-docker/README.md

 The Docker images used to build your CKAN project are located in the `ckan/` folder.
 There are two Docker files:

-* `Dockerfile`: this is based on `openknowledge/ckan-base` (with the `Dockerfile` on the `/ckan-base/<version>` folder), an image with CKAN with all its dependencies, properly configured and running on [uWSGI](https://uwsgi-docs.readthedocs.io/en/latest/) (production setup)
+* `Dockerfile`: this is based on `ckan/ckan-base:<version>`, a base image located in the DockerHub repository, that has CKAN installed along with all its dependencies, properly configured and running on [uWSGI](https://uwsgi-docs.readthedocs.io/en/latest/) (production setup)
-* `Dockerfile.dev`: this is based on `openknowledge/ckan-dev` (with the `Dockerfile` on the `/ckan-dev/<version>` folder), wich extends `openknowledge/ckan-base` to include:
+* `Dockerfile.dev`:  this is based on `ckan/ckan-base:<version>-dev` also located located in the DockerHub repository, and extends `ckan/ckan-base:<version>` to include:

-  * Any extension cloned on the `src` folder will be installed in the CKAN container when booting up Docker Compose (`docker-compose up`).
+  * Any extension cloned on the `src` folder will be installed in the derived CKAN container when booting up Docker Compose (`docker-compose up`).
 This includes installing any requirements listed in a `requirements.txt` (or `pip-requirements.txt`) file and running `python setup.py develop`.
   * The CKAN image used will development requirements needed to run the tests .
-  * CKAN will be started running on the paster development server, with the `--reload` option to watch changes in the extension files.
+  * CKAN will be started running `ckan -c /srv/app/ckan.ini run`.
   * Make sure to add the local plugins to the `CKAN__PLUGINS` env var in the `.env` file.

 From these two base images you can build your own customized image tailored to your project, installing any extensions and extra requirements needed.

 ### Extending the base images

 To perform extra initialization steps you can add scripts to your custom images and copy them to the `/docker-entrypoint.d` folder (The folder should be created for you when you build the image).
-Any `*.sh` and `*.py` file in that folder will be executed just after the main initialization script ([`prerun.py`](https://github.com/okfn/docker-ckan/blob/master/ckan-base/setup/prerun.py)) is executed and just before the web server and supervisor processes are started.
+Any `*.sh` and `*.py` file in that folder will be executed just after the main initialization script ([`prerun.py`](https://github.com/ckan/ckan-docker-base/blob/main/ckan-2.9/base/setup/prerun.py)) is executed and just before the web server and supervisor processes are started.

 For instance, consider the following custom image: